 Hear me out: A ski trip is the most romantic trip you can take with your partner.
 Think about it.
-There’s action, there’s just a touch of danger, and of course, there’s snuggling up together by the fire with hot toddies in hand at the best ski destinations in the world.
+There’s action, there’s just a touch of danger, and of course, there’s snuggling up together by the fire with hot toddies in hand.
+Here are the best ski destinations listed for you.

 Indeed, taking a trip to the mountains is as good as it gets for couples.
 But some mountain destinations are just better than others for duos looking to connect at a whole new elevation.